The-Emerald-Kraken/relatedItems-service/README.md

 # Recreational Engineer Interface
+> Also Known as R*E*I*

-> This is a component from R.E.I. e-commerce application.
+> This is a component from R*E*I* application.
 This specific component is the related Items section, similar to what you would see in any e-commerce site (Amazon, google shopping, etc).
 It is a carousel gallery that accesses the database to return a list of items that other user were interested in after viewing the current product.

 ## Table of Contents